What needs to be done?

 - Enhanced compliance and enforcement: increase the resources available for compliance operations by weed control officers and fire safety officers.

-- Strategic collaboration: support collaborative action by key agencies and stakeholders, including Weeds Branch, Bushfires NT and Indigenous Rangers.
+- Strategic collaboration: support collaborative action by key agencies and stakeholders, including Weeds Branch, Bushfires NT, Crown Land, Parks and Wildlife and Indigenous Rangers.

 What steps can you take now?